thomastrg/Netflix-recommender-system/README.md

 There are 2 types of Recommender systems :
 <li> A) Content-Based Movie Recommendation Systems
 Content-based methods are based on the similarity of movie attributes.
 Using this type of recommender system, if a user watches one movie, similar movies are recommended.
 For example, if a user watches a comedy movie starring Adam Sandler, the system will recommend them movies in the same genre or starring the same actor, or both.
 With this in mind, the input for building a content-based recommender system is movie attributes.
+This is the type of recommendation system that we'll see in this repositery.
 <li> B) Collaborative Filtering Movie Recommendation Systems
 With collaborative filtering, the system is based on past interactions between users and movies.
 With this in mind, the input for a collaborative filtering system is made up of past data of user interactions with the movies they watch.
 For example, if user A watches M1, M2, and M3, and user B watches M1, M3, M4, we recommend M1 and M3 to a similar user C. You can see how this looks in the figure below for clearer reference.